Conditional Feeders in TM1 – Explained with Examples

-Conditional feeders can be used to minimize the storage impact of rule feeders.
+Feeders are used in TM1 to “turn on” rule calculated cells.
+With them TM1 is blindingly fast as only required intersections are calculated.
+Conditional feeders can be used to minimize the rule save time and storage impact of rule feeders.
 The typical situation occurs when rule values are calculated by multiplying factors, any of which may be zero.
 This means that the value should be fed only when all the factors are non-zero.

 - Measures (‘Sales’ and ‘Commissions’)

 If you calculate Commissions based on Sales using a commission rate as follows:

 Commissions should be fed from Sales, but only if the commission rate for the product in the month where the sale occurs is non-zero.

 This can be accomplished by a feeder of the form: